MatheusDaSilvaSantos/VehicleTracker/README.md

 - You will need the latest Visual Studio 2017 and the .NET Core SDK 2.2.
 - **Please check if you have installed the same runtime version (SDK) described in global.json**
 - You will need the latest version of **Azure Storage Emulator**.
-	- You can find **Azure Storage Emulator** and how to configuer it here [Azure storage emulator for development and testing]([https://docs.microsoft.com/en-us/azure/storage/common/storage-use-emulator](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-emulator)).
+	> You can find **Azure Storage Emulator** and how to configuer it here [Azure storage emulator for development and testing](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-emulator).
-	- Also you can find  **Azure Storage Explorer**  to be able to view the queue and table data here  [# Azure Storage Explorer]([https://azure.microsoft.com/en-us/features/storage-explorer/](https://azure.microsoft.com/en-us/features/storage-explorer/))).
+	> Also you can find  **Azure Storage Explorer**  to be able to view the queue and table data here  [Azure Storage Explorer](https://azure.microsoft.com/en-us/features/storage-explorer/).
 - The latest SDK and tools can be downloaded from https://dot.net/core.